TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Experimental Results

 \subsection{Overall Accuracy Improvements}

-We first demonstrate the qualitative accuracy of \ours~by presenting heatmaps of predicted versus ground truth fluxes in Figure~\ref{fig:overall:recon}.
-The results indicate that \ours~accurately predicts fluxes across a wide range of plasma conditions, with most data points closely aligned along the diagonal, which indicates strong agreement between the predictions and the ground truth values.
+We first demonstrate the qualitative accuracy of \ours~by presenting heatmaps of predicted versus target fluxes in Figure~\ref{fig:overall:recon}.
+The results indicate that \ours~accurately predicts fluxes across a wide range of plasma conditions, with most data points closely aligned along the diagonal, which indicates strong agreement between the predictions and the TGLF targets.

 We then present a comprehensive comparison of offline performance between \ours~and \base, on the consistent dataset as in~\cite{meneghini2017self, Neiser22} (ie, the set \MaMiPert~with outliers being filtered).
-To isolate the contributions of our innovations, we also evaluated the performance of adding either feature tuning or spectral regularization to the original \base~as ablation studies, as shown in Figure~\ref{fig:overall}.
+To isolate the contributions of our innovations, we also evaluated the performance of adding either feature tuning or wavenumber regularization to the original \base~as ablation studies, as shown in Figure~\ref{fig:overall}.